and the calm is deep where the quiet waters flow

 Wei Wuxian looked sideways.
 “Wen Chao,” he greeted back coolly.

 He had meant to insult, but Wen Chao seemed to find reason for joy in his attitude.
 His grin grew again.
 “So they did send you,” he said, looking Wei Wuxian up and down as he had the first time.
 The only difference was that instead of incredulity, satisfaction shone over his face.
 “Jiang Fengmian and Yu Ziyuan have lost reason at last.”

 “You requested all senior disciples,” Wei Wuxian replied with clenched teeth.

 He couldn’t get the sight of that boy on the ground out of his mind.

 Wen Chao extended a hand forward.
-“Your sword, omega,” he ordered.
+“Your sword, kunze,” he ordered.
 “I came here to pick it up personally.”